Loading...

 Lab 44: Process Management

-Control system responsiveness by moving jobs between the foreground and background, and by lowering CPU priority with nice.
-Validate your job state and apply priority changes in a controlled, operator-safe way.
+Control responsiveness by moving jobs between the foreground and background, then reduce CPU impact with nice.
+Validate job state and apply priority changes without disrupting interactive work.

 troubleshooting core services